mathiasrw/rexreplace/README.md

 > rexreplace 'Foo' 'xxx' myfile.md
 ```

-Short version of same command
+Hard for your fingers to write on your keyboard?
+We got you covered with the `rr` alias for `rexreplace`.
+Short version of same command:

 ```bash
 > rr Foo xxx myfile.md